nilanshnet/Sudoku-Game-Java/README.md

 3. Play The GAME:

-*** Use the ‘Start Game’ button to start a game, this will give you a default game.
+> - Use the **'Start Game’** button to start a game, this will give you a default game.
-*** As you keep filling the blank entries, you can also check your progress by using the ‘Check’ button at any time – to verify your entries.
+> - As you keep filling the blank entries, you can also check your progress by using the **‘Check’** button at any time – to verify your entries.
-*** ‘Clear Board’ lets you start from scratch.
+> - **‘Clear Board'** button lets you start from scratch or clear the current game.

-4. Tip – if you want to start a random game instead of a saved game, just input one number in any one of the ‘bordered’ entries for numbers - Not the ones that the player has to fill.
+4. Tip – if you want to start a random game instead of a saved game, just input one number in any one of the **bordered** entries for numbers - ***Not the ones that the player has to fill.***
-Once you input one number -> Hit the ‘start game’ button for a different game.
+Once you input one number -> Hit the **‘Start Game’** button for a different game.

 ## Future Scope: